Adnan Marić

-Adnan Marić ([mǎːritɕ]; born 17 February 1997) is a Swedish footballer who plays for Jönköpings Södra.
-He made his debut in an FA Cup match against Notts County on 6 February 2018.
+Adnan Marić ([mǎːritɕ]; born 17 February 1997) is a Swedish footballer who last played for Norwegian club Arendal.

+Club career

 Maric's mother club is Gunnilse IS.
 He played eight matches in the 2012 season in Division 2 Västra Götaland.

 In January 2013, he signed a three-year contract with an option for another year with Gais.
 On 16 February 2014 he scored his first goal for Gais A team in a training match against the Norwegian East Side as Gais water with 3–1.

 In April 2014, he signed for the Welsh Premier League club Swansea City's youth team.
 In March 2016, he extended his contract for three years.
+He made his debut in an FA Cup match against Notts County on 6 February 2018.

 On 14 December 2021, Marić signed a two-year deal with Jönköpings Södra.

+On 4 April 2024, Marić joined Arendal in Norwegian third-tier Second Division.
+He left Arendal in July 2024.